About Early Start

 We have a lot of course and degree options at OTC that Early Start students are welcome to pursue!

-Bring all course and degree questions or concerns to discuss with an advisor as part of step four of the Early Start admission steps to enroll.
+Bring all course and degree questions or concerns to discuss with your Admissions Counselor during orientation.

 OTC is an approved institution for the Missouri Department of Higher Education’s (MDHE) Dual Enrollment Scholarship!